An intuitive Dictionary Model Binder for ASP.NET MVC

 }

-2 Responses to “An intuitive Dictionary Model Binder for ASP.NET MVC”
+12 thoughts on “An intuitive Dictionary Model Binder for ASP.NET MVC

 @prokofyev I actually have a MVC 2 version.
 As you said they changes the interface so you can no longer enumerate the keys, so in the new version which I’ll post up in the weekend, I just loop through Request.QueryString Request.Form and Request.Files.